• Skip to primary navigation

 What to Serve with This Wagyu Burger

-This wagyu burger recipe is a rich and flavorful dinner that is delicious with sides.
-We love it with Parmesan Truffle Fries, Spicy Cajun Fries, or Classic Seasoned Fries.
-We also love to make veggies on the side like Elotes Style Corn with Furikake, 10 -Minute Sautéed Broccolini (Broccoletti), or Furikake and Lemon Shishito Peppers for a complete and filling meal.
+This wagyu burger recipe is a rich and flavorful dinner that is delicious with burger sides.
+We love it with Parmesan Truffle Fries, Cajun Fries, or Classic Seasoned Fries.
+We also love to make veggies on the side like Elotes Style Corn, Broccoletti, or Furikake Shishito Peppers for a complete and filling meal.

 Substitutions

-• Beef - If you want a cheaper beef, you can make this burger with ground chuck, round, or brisket.
+• Beef - If you want a cheaper beef, you can make a cast iron skillet burgers with ground chuck, round, or brisket.

 • Cheese - While we love gruyere, this burger will also be delicious with other classic cheese like a sharp cheddar, white cheddar, gouda, or muenster.